SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/General/TimeRange.md

 This time range can be used as a filter for compatible components, such as the [line & area chart](xref:LineAndAreaChart).
 When you modify the time range in the component, the time span displayed in the filtered component will update accordingly.

 > [!NOTE]
-> From DataMiner 10.3.0 [CU20]/10.4.0 [CU8]/10.4.11 onwards<!--RN 40622-->, when you set a custom time range, the feed of the component is only updated after you click the *Apply* button.
+> From DataMiner 10.3.0 [CU20]/10.4.0 [CU8]/10.4.11 onwards<!--RN 40622-->, when you set a custom time range, the data of the component is only updated after you click the *Apply* button.
 If you have not yet clicked this button, you can revert any changes to the custom time range by clicking *Cancel*.
-In previous versions, changing the custom time range automatically updates the feed.
+In previous versions, changing the custom time range automatically updates the component data.

 ![Time range](~/user-guide/images/Time_Range.png)<br>*Time range component in DataMiner 10.4.11*